w3c/wot/proposals/policies/assertion-id.md

   - Specifications: `SPECACRO-SCOPE-CUSTOM`
   - Sub specifications: `SPECACRO-SUBSPECACRO-SCOPE-CUSTOM`
   - where:
-    - SPECACRO is the acronym of the WoT specification.
+    - `SPECACRO` is the acronym of the WoT specification.
 Allowed values are:
       - `td`: WoT Thing Description
       - `arch`: WoT Architecture
       - `disc`: WoT Discovery
       - `prof`: WoT Profiles
       - `bind`: WoT Binding Documents (not the core document)
-      - Non-REC track documents can also have an acronym but they do not contain RFC assertions.
+      - Non-REC track documents can also have an acronym but they do not contain RFC 2119 assertions.
-    - SUBSPECACRO is the acronym of a subspecification of a specification such as `http` subspecification of the `bind` specification.
+    - `SUBSPECACRO` is the acronym of a subspecification of a specification such as `http` subspecification of the `bind` specification.
 If the specification has no subspecification, this is not applicable.
-    - SCOPE is defined by the specification editors as a wide concept of that specification.
+    - `SCOPE` is defined by the specification editors as a wide concept of that specification.
 Examples are `tdd` of the Discovery specification, `forms` of the TD specification.
-    - CUSTOM is a further granular set of ids chosen by the editors.
+    - `CUSTOM` is a further granular set of ids chosen by the editors.